Plasterboard Repair – How to fix loose drywall anchor

 How to fix tv bracket to plasterboard wall

-Fixing a TV bracket to plasterboard wall is easy.
 With GeeFix you can fix it once and fix it right.
 Each packet contains 4 heavy duty hollow wall anchors.
 Take a look at our video below to see how easy it is to fix a TV to a plasterboard wall.

 If you prefer to see a step-by-step image gallery showing how fixing a heavy tv to plasterboard wall with GeeFix.